Mohamed-H-Essa/star_wars_land/README.md

 Usually, when working with this architecture, you'll come across some additional terminology such as Entities, Interface Adapters, Use Cases, DTOs, and other terms.
 These terms are simply names given to components that also fulfill 'single responsibilities' within the project:

 - Entities: Represent the core business objects, often reflecting real-world entities.
-Examples include Character, Episode, or Location classes.
+Examples include Person, Episode, or Location classes.
 These entities usually correspond to real-world concepts or objects, possessing **_properties_** specific to them and encapsulating behavior through their own **_methods_**.
 You'll be **_reading, writting, and transforming entities throughout the layers_**

 - Interface Adapters: Also known as Adapters, they're responsible for bridging the gap between layers of the system, **_facilitating the conversion and mapping of data between layers_**.
 There are various approaches available, such as specialized mapper classes or inheritance.
 The point is, by using these adapters, each layer can work with data in a format that suits better for its needs.
 As data moves between layers, it is mapped to a format that is suitable for the next layer.
 Thus, any future changes can be addressed by modifying these adapters to accommodate the updated format without impacting the layer's internals